pommicket/bootstrap/04/README.md

 stack.
 Since arguments are also placed on the stack, by implementing local variables we get arguments for free.
 There is no difference between the `local` and `argument` keywords in this language other than spelling.
-In fact, the number of agruments to a function call is not checked against how many arguments the function has.
+In fact, the number of arguments to a function call is not checked against how many arguments the function has.
 This does make it easy to screw things up by calling a function with the wrong number of arguments, but it also means that we can provide a variable number of arguments to the `syscall` function.
 Speaking of which, if you look at the bottom of `in04`, you'll see: